c2d7fa/zt/README.md

 ```

 Now, with the point at the end of the line, call `zt-open-follower-at-point`
-(`C-c # O`, or equivalently `C-u zt-open-at-point` (`C-u C-c # o`)).
-This will
+(`C-c # O`), or, equivalently, call `zt-open-at-point` with a prefix argument
-create a new note with both the title you wrote as well as a link back to the
+(`C-u C-c # o`).
+This will create a new note with both the follower note's title
-previous note inserted automatically, like this:
+as well as a link back to the previous note inserted automatically, like this:

 ```
 Inserting links and backlinks in zt